 A combined ticket for admission to both the archaeological site and the Olympia museums is €12.

 Olympia is accessible via bus or train from Pyrgos which is just 20 kilometers away.
 There are many buses to/from Pyrgos through Patras or Tripoli.

-Anesi Rooms to Rent is a no-frills hotel with hot water, reliable internet, and is located right in the center of town and only a 10 minute walk from the ruins.
+Anesi Rooms to Rent is a no-frills hotel with hot water and reliable internet, and is located right in the center of town and only a 10-minute walk from the ruins.